Ottoman–Habsburg wars: Little War

 After the defeat at Vienna, the Ottoman Sultan had to turn his attention to other parts of his domain.
 Taking advantage of this absence, Archduke Ferdinand launched an offensive in 1530, recapturing Esztergom and other forts.
 An assault on Buda was only thwarted by the presence of Ottoman Turkish soldiers.

 As in the previous Austrian offensive, the return of the Ottomans forced the Habsburgs in Austria to go on the defensive.
-In 1532 Suleiman sent a massive Ottoman army to take Vienna.
+In 1532, Suleiman sent a massive Ottoman army to take Vienna.
 However, the army took a different route to Kőszeg.
 After a defence by a mere 700-strong force led by the Croatian earl Nikola Jurišić, the defenders accepted an "honorable" surrender of the fortress in return for their safety.
-The Sultan then withdrew, content with his success, and recognizing the limited Austrian gains in Hungary, while forcing Ferdinand to recognize John Szapolyai as King of Hungary.
+The Sultan then withdrew, content with his success, and recognizing the limited Austrian gains in Hungary, while forcing Ferdinand to recognize John Zápolya as King of Hungary.
+Tatar raiders plundered Lower Austria and carried off many people into slavery.

-Whilst the peace between the Austrians and the Ottomans would last for nine years, John Szapolyai and Ferdinand found it convenient to continue skirmishes along their respective borders.
-In 1537 Ferdinand broke the peace treaty by sending his ablest generals to a disastrous siege of Osijek, which was another Ottoman triumph.
+While the peace between the Austrians and the Ottomans would last for nine years, John Zápolya and Ferdinand found it convenient to continue skirmishes along their respective borders.
+In early 1537, the Ottoman sanjak-bey of Bosnia, Gazi Husrev-beg, occupied the town of Požega in Slavonia.
+Ferdinand, under pressure from the local nobility, decided to respond by launching an offensive in Slavonia in 1537, sending one of his ablest generals to take Osijek.
+The siege failed and led to the Battle of Gorjani, which was another Ottoman triumph.
 Nevertheless, Ferdinand was recognized by the Treaty of Nagyvárad as the heir of the Kingdom of Hungary.